 Bolsena, a medieval village on the shore of a lake with the same name, on the day of the Corpus Christi becomes even more beautiful with the Infiorata.

 The infiorata is an exhibition of drawings made with flowers, seeds, leaves and peat along the streets of the town.

 (Bolsena is also famous for the hydrangeas, there are plenty around town and there’s even a festival a couple of weeks before the infiorata, dedicated expressely to this flower)

-I was in Bolsena during the infiorata in 2019 and I took loads of pictures, that I obviously would like to share (unfortunately in 2020 the event took place in a much smaller format due to Covid19).
+I was in Bolsena during the infiorata in 2019 and I took loads of pictures, that I obviously would like to share (unfortunately in 2020 and 2021 the event was cancelled due to Covid19).

 but first, a bit of history…